Members of the Waste Authority are appointed by the Governor on the recommendation of the Minister for Environment.

 Josh Byrne is an environmental scientist and urban design professional with a national profile as a consultant, researcher and communicator in urban sustainability.
 His approach is leadership through demonstration by engaging in activities that provide opportunities to test innovation, build capacity and share learnings with stakeholders and the wider community.

 Josh has a long association with applied research and is widely published in the areas of water sensitive design, energy efficient housing and sustainable urban development.
-He is Dean of Sustainable Futures at Curtin University where he supports learning and teaching, research and partnership activities for the Faculty of Humanities.
+He is Dean of Sustainable Futures in the Faculty of Humanities at Curtin University where he supports learning and teaching, research and partnership activities.
+His practice-oriented research expertise spans water-sensitive design, energy-efficient housing and sustainable urban development.

-Josh is well known as the WA presenter on ABC TV's Gardening Australia program, where over the past 20 years he has demonstrated how gardening can improve urban livability to a national audience.
+Josh is well known as the WA presenter on ABC TV's Gardening Australia program, where for the past 22 years he has demonstrated to a national audience how gardening can improve urban livability.
 He is a regular contributor to print and radio media, and author of three popular books on sustainable gardening and low carbon living.

-Josh has a PhD in Environmental Engineering, a Bachelor of Science (Hons) in Environmental Science, and Diplomas in Landscape and Amenity Horticulture.
+Josh has a PhD in Environmental Engineering, a Bachelor of Science with Honours in Environmental Science, and Diplomas in Landscape and Amenity Horticulture.